SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 ### The automatic submission to a cluster

-The python-sscha code implements also the possibility to send the calculation to a remote cluster.
+The *python-sscha* code implements also the possibility to send the calculation to a remote cluster.
 This option is useful, as installing the full sscha package on a cluster may be cumbersome.

 With this option, we will run all the SSCHA locally, and submit to the cluster only the DFT calculations.
-At the current moment, the cluster automatic submission is compatible only with the SLURM queue system, and for now, only quantum-espresso input file generation has been tested.
+At the current moment, the cluster automatic submission is compatible only with the SLURM queue system, and for now, only Quantum ESPRESSO input file generation has been tested.

 First, we need to initialize the cluster, specifying all the relevant variables.
-Here, we use the example of the MARCONI HPC of the CINECA, but can be edited to run on most clusters (tested in the Spanish MARE NOSTRUM, the Franch IRENE, and EKHI at CFM)
+Here, we use the example of the MARCONI HPC of the CINECA, but can be edited to run on most clusters (tested in the Spanish MARE NOSTRUM, the French IRENE, and EKHI at the CFM)